MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (July 19, 2022)

 - [ZoomIt v6.0](~/downloads/zoomit.md)
-ZoomIt, the screen zoom and annotation tool, is now also a desktop recording tool.
-This major update adds the possibility to record the desktop as h264 videos on Windows 10 May 2019 Update (1903) or newer.
+This major update to ZoomIt, a screen magnification and annotation tool, adds built-in screen recording for easy demo recordings and now supports Unicode typing input.

 ### What's New (February 16, 2022)